 2. Exfoliate With Caution

-Exfoliation is another essential step in a black skin care regimen.
+Exfoliation is another essential step in a black/dark skin care regimen.
 It helps remove dead skin to promote cell regeneration and improve skin texture.
 If you have sensitive skin, use natural exfoliating products.

 You can mix coffee granules or sugar with oils or plant butter to exfoliate the skin without causing irritation.
 Avoid vigorous rubbing to avoid redness and inflammation.
 It may also cause dark spots and hyperpigmentation.